Alphabet85/FoxholeFDC/README.md

-# FoxholeFDC
+# Foxhole FDC

 Foxhole FDC made by Jonathan 'Alphabet' Arciaga

-Used to calculate a target direction and azimuth using a artillery piece, fixed point, and forward observer.
+Used to calculate a target azimuth for an artillery piece while using a known fixed point, and a forward observer.

 1 - Enter Forward Observer fixed point first.
 The fixed position is the know position from the FO; distance and direction